Sporting events don’t get much bigger than when they involve countries.

 Why shouldn’t you be right alongside, decked out in stars and stripes while cheering on your team?

-First, check out a schedule of events.
+Check out a schedule of events.
 Motocross of Nations week starts Thursday, Oct.
 4. Qualifying runs take place Saturday.
 The field narrows to the top 20 teams for Sunday’s competition, including the final three races.
 The best combined score wins a place in motocross history.